mattrussi/gitlab-com-runbooks/docs/patroni/[draft]_unhealthy_patroni_node_handling.md

 ### Step 1 - Stop patroni service on the node

-Now it is save to stop the patroni service on this node.
+Now it is safe to stop the patroni service on this node.
 This will also stop postgres and thus terminate all remaining db connections if there are still some.
 With the patroni service stopped, you should see this node vanish from the cluster after a while when you run `gitlab-patronictl list` on any of the other nodes.

 We have alerts that fire when patroni is deemed to be down.
 Since this is an intentional change - either silence the alarm in advance and/or give a heads up to the EOC (by messaging `@sre-oncall` at `#infrastructure-lounge` Slack channel).